 I feed my starter daily and leave it on the counter.
 I rarely run into a hard crusty surface when I feed it but if so I scrape it off and throw it away, Just the surface and as little as possible.
 I have this glass container I keep in the refrigerator which holds my discard.

-I take the three discard container out of the refrigerator and open it.
+I take my discard container out of the refrigerator and open it.
 Then I place half of my starter to one side in this container.
-I don’t put it on top because then I might end up only using the newest discard when baking.
+I don’t put it on top because then I would only use the newest discard when baking.
 I mark the side I put the newest discard on and when baking take from the opposite side.
 Then I feed my starter as usual.

 If I plan on using the discard that day, I’ll leave the covered container on the counter so it warms up a bit.
 If not back in the refrigerator it goes.